vitaliifedunyk/vitaliifedunyk/README.md

 # Hi, I’m Vitalii Fedunyk 👋

-Frontend development student at **GoIT**, focused on building responsive websites and gradually moving toward React development.
+Full-stack development student at **GoIT**, currently focused on frontend and gradually moving toward React and backend development.

 This profile reflects my **learning journey** and ongoing progress.